ATC 2026: DWP apprenticeships chief talks streamlining, units and assessment

 Assessment changes won’t reduce competency

-Ridley-Pepper also used her speech to address concerns about apprenticeship assessment reform, which includes doing away with end-point assessment, introducing sampling of non-mandatory knowledge and skills, making mandatory qualifications the sole method of in some apprenticeships.
+Ridley-Pepper also used her speech to address concerns about apprenticeship assessment reform, which includes doing away with end-point assessment, introducing sampling of non-mandatory knowledge and skills, and making mandatory qualifications the sole method of assessment in some apprenticeships.

 Independent assessment of behaviours is also being removed, leaving employers to verify them internally.